petergullberg/brewbutton/README.md

 - Would like to investigate the scheduling option
 - Can I program the dials?
 - Planning on reversing a little more (status 0x0026) and also try to understand time program
-- What other data can I capture (sleep, etc?)
+- What other data can I capture